nirmata/kyverno-charts/nirmata/README.md

 helm repo add nirmata https://nirmata.github.io/kyverno-charts/
 ```

-**Note:** If you have open source Kyverno installed, please follow the instructions below to remove/uninstall Kyverno prior to installing Kyverno using the Nirmata Enterprise Subscription.
+**Note:** If you have open source Kyverno installed, please follow the instructions below to upgrade to the Nirmata Enterprise Subscription.

 **Create a namespace:**